 By Mary Andersen

 The CZU Lightning Complex Fire in August 2020 burned over 86,000 acres and destroyed 1,490 buildings leaving several hundred families struggling to find housing while contending with their properties.
-Many fire survivors have spoken out online, recounting struggles with their insurance companies and contending with Santa Cruz County’s notoriously obstructive planning department.
+Many fire survivors have spoken out online, recounting struggles with their insurance companies and Santa Cruz County’s planning department.
 While property owners have found the county’s permit processes and changing fee structures troublesome to navigate, the Phase I and II debris removal processes were launched comparatively quickly and transparently with the help of FEMA and state agencies.

 The Phase I is described by the County Health Services Agency Environmental Health Division as the removal of household hazardous waste, including “batteries, propane tanks, paints, cleaners, pesticides, and other things that can be caustic, ignite, explode or cause immediate and significant health hazards.”